Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/2 Character Creation.md

 ## Subclass Options

 At 3rd level, a bard chooses a Bard College.
 At 1st level, a warlock chooses an Otherworldly Patron.
 This section offers the [[5.
-Mechanics/Classes/Bard College Of Spirits (VRGR).md\|College of Spirits]] for the bard and [[5.
-Mechanics/Classes/Warlock The Undead (VRGR).md\|The Undead]] Otherworldly Patron for the warlock, expanding their options for those choices.
+Mechanics/Classes/Bard College Of Spirits.md\|College of Spirits]] for the bard and [[5.
+Mechanics/Classes/Warlock The Undead.md\|The Undead]] Otherworldly Patron for the warlock, expanding their options for those choices.

 ![[6.
 Resources/Books/Van Richtens Guide To Ravenloft/img/018-01-011-bard-of-spirits.webp#center\|"A human bard of spirits evokes a tale inspired by the Avenger tarokka card."]]